shadydragon/Shady-Jquery-Text-Based-Game-Engine/README.md

 =======
 *"I'll think of a better name"*

-I am aming to create a simple game engine  that anyone with limited programming language can use.
+I am aming to create a simple game engine  that anyone with limited programming knowledge can use.